maxBRT/feather/README.md

 # Feather

-Feather is a lightweight, modular API gateway library written in Go.
+Feather is a lightweight, modular reverse proxy/API gateway library written in Go.
 It provides a simple and flexible framework for building gateways tailored to your specific needs, with a pluggable architecture that supports custom authentication, rate limiting, and logging.

 ## Features
 - Minimal runtime overhead.
-- YAML-based configuration.
+- Live reloading YAML-based configuration.
 - Per-route middleware support.
 - HTTP and HTTPS protocols.
 - SSL termination.